Independent Community Voter Research

 Corrections & Updates

 [Update] March 19, 2026: Added source concern note to Campaign Finance section.
 Community members flagged potential bias in Whittier360 News Network reporting.
-All Whittier360 references remain marked ‡ (single-source).
+All Whittier360 references now marked ◊ (community-flagged source).
 Working to verify figures directly against original Form 460 filings.

 [Correction] March 19, 2026: City Manager updated from Brian Saeki to Conal McNamara.
 Saeki accepted a position with the City of Vernon in February 2025.
 McNamara was appointed by the City Council and assumed the role on May 5, 2025.
 (WDN, Mar 2025)